verrazzano/verrazzano/application-operator/internal/app/README.md

 - restart the application-operator pod to register the webhook.
   (Otherwise, you will not be able to create deployments)

-- Create a namespace that contains these labels to enable Verrazzano and Istio:
+- Create an application namespace that contains these labels to enable Verrazzano and Istio:

   `kubectl label namespace <namespace-name> verrazzano-managed=true istio-injection=enabled`